pombredanne/centidb/docs/intro.rst

 to :py:func:`Collection.put` will cause any overlapping batch to be split as part of the operation.

-Since it is designed for archival, it is expected that records within a batch will not be written often.
+Since this feature is designed for archival, records within a batch should not be written often.
 They must also already exist in the store before batching can occur, although this restriction may be removed in future.

 A run of ``examples/batch.py`` illustrates the tradeoffs of compression: